barchi61/HealthCatalyst/README.md

 ORM (Entity Framework)

 # Additional Notes
-Exception Handling was applied to data access services but no longging to Windows Event Logs or disk.
+Exception Handling was applied to data access services but no logging to Windows Event Logs or disk.